 Project Description as Proposed:

-The Virginia Aquarium & Marine Science Center Foundation’s Stranding Response Program (VAQS) is permitted by the NOAA Fisheries Service (NMFS), U.S. Fish and Wildlife Service (USFWS) and the state to manage the marine mammal and sea turtle stranding networks in Virginia.
-The Aquarium’s mission is to “inspire conservation of the marine environment through education, research and sustainable practices.”
-With assistance from this state grant, VAQS maintains a statewide stranding network and responds to marine mammal strandings (106/year since 2001) and sea turtle strandings (292/year since 2001) throughout the tidal waters and shorelines along the Atlantic Ocean and Chesapeake Bay.
+The Virginia Aquarium & Marine Science Center Foundation’s Stranding Response Program (VAQS) is permitted by the NOAA Fisheries Service (NMFS), U.S. Fish and Wildlife Service and the state to manage the marine mammal and sea turtle stranding networks in Virginia.
+The VAQS mission is to “promote the conservation of marine animal species through stranding response, research, rehabilitation and education.”
+With assistance from this state grant, VAQS maintains a statewide stranding network and responds to marine mammal strandings (103/year since 2000) throughout the state and records sea turtle strandings (256/year since 2000) along the ocean and lower Chesapeake Bay coasts.
 Stranding response includes carcass recovery, external/internal examination, photo/video documentation, human interaction analysis, stomach contents analysis, tissue sampling, carcass disposal, and database management.
-Live animal strandings, especially sea turtles and some seals, are provided with emergency medical care and rehabilitated for return to the natural environment.
-Animals that are succesfully rehabilitated but unable to be returned to the wild are placed with professionally managed zoological parks or aquariums.
-Nonreleasable animals are placed with the guidance of the agency with authority – either NMFS, USFWS or both.
+Live animals, especially sea turtles and some seals, are provided with emergency medical care and rehabilitated for return to the natural environment.
 The VAQS staff recruits, trains and coordinates a volunteer stranding team with approximately 65 members.
-Additionally, stranding response cooperators within the state network include state and federal parks staff, game wardens and biologists, military base personnel, U.S. Coast Guard, VMRC, VDGIF, life guards and law enforcement officers.
+Additionally, stranding response cooperators include state and federal park staff, game wardens and biologists, military base personnel, U.S. Coast Guard, VMRC, VDGIF, life guards and law enforcement officers.
 Trainings are conducted throughout the year with emphasis on the natural history and stranding response requirements of sea turtles and marine mammals.
 The VAQS maintains the state marine mammal and sea turtle stranding databases and submits reports to NMFS and other agencies.
 Stranding data is stored in VAQS databases and reported to NMFS national databases.
-The VAQS views each stranding event as an opportunity for education about the natural history,threats and conservation needs of Virginia's sea turtle and marine mammal species.
-This message is presented through exhibits and outreach programs, at schools, to teachers, to groups such as girl and boy scouts, to civic organizations and at conferences and special events.
-Through these many efforts, information about the status of these protected species in Virginia is presented to the public and to the agencies and individuals responsible for their management and conservation.
+The VAQS views each stranding event as an opportunity for education about the natural history and conservation needs of Virginia's sea turtle and marine mammal species.
+This message is presented through exhibits, at schools, to teachers, to groups such as girl and boy scouts, to civic organizations and at conferences and special events.
+Through these ways, information about the status of these protected species in Virginia is presented to the agencies and individuals responsible for their management and conservation.

 W. Mark Swingle - 757.437.6022; firstname.lastname@example.org